tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Forget it.
 They don't care.
 <JuniorDev> I'm not going to open activity, so the case is closed.
 <JuniorDev> I'm just going to keep working for free.
 And if you don't like, you can suck it.
+<Student3> Then what are we doing here?
+<JuniorDev> Nothing, you just watch and give feedback or participate if you want.